Kia Ceed hatchback review

 Faster steering and firm suspension mean there’s less rock and roll in corners, and the Ceed feels keen and agile enough to make it more rewarding to drive than the class norm.
 It’s not perfect, though: ride comfort has suffered as a result.

 The engine range is well suited to the UK market.
 Despite its small capacity, most drivers will find the 118bhp 1.0-litre T-GDi powerful enough and it can return up to 50.4mpg.
 With CO2 emissions of 128g/km, company-car drivers may also find this version appealing.
-A new 1.4-litre T-GDi petrol with 138bhp is also worth a look for those after some more performance, hitting 60mph from a standstill in 8.6 seconds, without using a great deal more fuel than the smaller engine.
+The 1.4-litre T-GDi petrol has now been replaced with a 1.5-litre version with 158bhp, hitting 60mph from a standstill in 8.1 seconds, without using a great deal more fuel than the smaller engine.

-Long-distance drivers can still benefit from a diesel, too, particularly as the 1.6-litre CRDi is all-new, returning up to 60.1mpg but now requiring occasional AdBlue top-ups.
-It has 114bhp and takes 10.5 seconds to get from 0-60mph, and there is a 134bhp version that’s slightly quicker but slightly less efficient.
+Long-distance drivers can still benefit from a diesel too, particularly as the 1.6-litre CRDi is all-new and now features mild-hybrid tech, returning up to 62.8mpg but requiring occasional AdBlue top-ups.
+It has 134bhp and takes 9.4 seconds to get from 0-60mph.
 All models come with a six-speed manual gearbox.
-The 1.4-litre petrol and the 1.6-litre diesel have the option of a seven-speed automatic, but we prefer the crisp-shifting manual.
+The 1.5-litre petrol and the 1.6-litre diesel have the option of a seven-speed automatic but we prefer the crisp-shifting manual.

 Interior quality has taken another impressive leap upmarket, making it easy to talk about the Ceed and Golf in the same breath without any caveats.
 Material quality is excellent and the ‘floating’ touchscreen looks modern, while also allowing designers to make the dashboard particularly shallow to boost passenger space.
 There’s plenty of room for adults in the back and the 395-litre boot is larger than what you’ll find in a Volkswagen Golf or Vauxhall Astra.